SEN Information Report for John of Gaunt Infant and Nursery School (Part of the Aylsham Cluster Trust)

 Other Opportunities for Learning

 All learners should have the same opportunity to access extra-curricular activities.
-At John of Gaunt Infant and Nursery School in 2016-17 we are offering a range of additional clubs and activities.
-These can be found in school newsletters and the vle.
+At John of Gaunt Infant and Nursery School in 2017-18 we are offering a range of additional clubs and activities.
+These can be found in school newsletters or on the website.

-We are committed to making reasonable adjustments to ensure participation for all, so please contact our school SEND co-ordinator to discuss specific requirements.
+We are committed to making reasonable adjustments to ensure participation for all, so please contact our school SEN co-ordinator to discuss specific requirements.
 Please email the Office for support: firstname.lastname@example.org

 The Equality Act 2010 definition of disability is: